When Westminster was granted its Royal Charter by Elizabeth I in 1560 she mandated that the school “provide for 40 poor scholars”.

 Over time this philanthropic ethos has evolved into a programme of bursary support that provides approximately £1.4m each year to pupils at both the Under School and Great School.
 This allows pupils of exceptional talent and promise to benefit from a high-quality education regardless of their background or financial position.

-As with all other entrants, pupils hoping to benefit from a bursary must first gain a place at the Under School on academic merit.
-Once a place has been granted, parents can complete a financial assessment form designed to establish the level of financial support required.
-If a boy’s parents are unable to pay some or all of the fees, an appropriate remission of the fees may be applied.
+As with all other entrants, pupils hoping to benefit from a bursary must first gain a place at the school on academic merit: they must do well in the entrance exams and interviews.
+Once a place has been granted, parents must complete a financial assessment form designed to establish the level of financial support required.
+If a pupil’s parents are unable to pay some or all of the fees, an appropriate remission of the fees may be applied.
 When a full bursary is awarded it will cover the cost of uniform, equipment and compulsory school expenditures.

-The School acts with the utmost sensitivity with regard to bursary support, meaning that very few members of staff and none of the other pupils will be aware that a boy is receiving financial assistance.
+The school acts with the utmost sensitivity with regard to bursary support, meaning that very few members of staff and none of the other pupils will be aware that a boy or girl is receiving financial assistance.

-For more information, please see our Bursary Policy.
+For more detailed information please read our Bursary Policy.